bibanon/bibanon/Books/4chan-History/Sources/4chan-History-Timeline.md

 1 - 4chan celebrates its 4th birthday with the return of the purple and blue party hats to /b/.
 A good time is had by all.

-19 - Some users of Partyvan IRC begin a DDoS attack against 4chan.
+19 - Some users of the [[Partyvan Network]] IRC begin a DDoS attack against 4chan.
 The attack is relatively successful, with all of the 4chan servers timing out relatively quickly.
-Originally the attack was just a pointless show of force, but it was quickly decided that it should be used as a leverage point to get #4chan to move from Rizon to Partyvan.
+Originally the attack was just a pointless show of force, but it was quickly decided that it should be used as a leverage point to get #4chan to move from [[Rizon]] to Partyvan.
 A representative of Partyvan joined #4chan and began his long-winded and borg-like demands for a "single anonymous hub", moot responded that "irc is stupid" and he was going to go make soup.
-This was known (at least to the bantown/encyclopediadramatica crew) as The Caturday Nap.
+This was known (at least to the bantown/[[Encyclopedia Dramatica]] crew) as The Caturday Nap.

-## 2008 ##
+## Chanology Era (January 2008 - ) ##

+On January 2008, a well-known video of Tom Cruise going crazy on a Scientology training video was censored on Youtube by the Church of [[Scientology]].
+A raid thread was immediately posted on 4chan's /b/, detailing the other illegal and immoral acts that the group has pulled off.
+With near-unanimous support, this thread began a massive operation by [[Anonymous]] to rid the world of the scourge of Scientology once and for all, through DDoS and protest.
+The coming events came to be known as [[Project Chanology]], resulting in major victories over Scientologists, the use of large IRL protests, and mass media coverage due to these protests.

+As time went on, the initial enthusiasm for the raid wore off, and participants of Project Chanology realized that 4chan was not the best place for organized assault.
+These people temporarily left 4chan for seperate sites, like [[711chan]], various IRC channels, and [[Why We Protest]].
+The split established [[Anonymous]] as a powerful force for "hacktivism", independent of 4chan.

+Strong social changes within Chanology after an influx of non-4chan immigrants causes Anonymous to take an unfamiliar face, as a force for good rather than the embodiment of evil.

+### Jan08 ###

+?? - A thread is posted to 4chan's /b/ about Scientology and it's censorship of a major Tom Cruise recruitment video posted on Youtube.
+Project Chanology begins.

+## Boxxy Era ##

+By this point in time, Project Chanology has long faded with only a few stalwart holdouts, and the majority of [[Anonymous]] reassimilates into 4chan within a few months.

+On January 7, 2009, a year-old video from a strangely tantalizing teenager named [[Boxxy]] came to the full attention of /b/, which in turn incited a major civil war on /b/ between boxxy lovers and boxxy haters.
+Normal users, tired of both sides, took down the entire site in a major DDoS, forcing mods to ban all boxxy-related posts.
+Not long after, a group of namefags calling themselves the "Center for Boxxy Control and Restriction" (CBCR) hacked into Boxxy's account and held her IRL information hostage.
+Their work was undermined by their radical tendencies, and support eventually broke down.
+The scars of the civil war would not be forgotten for years, and Boxxy has, to this day retained her rightful place as the queen of /b/.

+The Boxxy Era is characterized by the rise of [[Reddit]], a major content aggregator that rose to power after the [[Digg]] Revolt.
+Reddit's mainstream popularity and strong cultural influence from 4chan created a unique relationship between the two,

 ## 2009 ##